smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

     sum([WeightBudget(t) for (t: subcomponents(self))])
 ~~~

-A claim function can be associated with component types or
+A claim function can be associated with component
 implementations by `prove` statements declared in a Resolute annex
 subclause.
 The example shows the `prove` statement for a claim
 function `SCSReq1` with the component itself passed in as a parameter.